HamidFaramarz/Image-Converter/README.md

 # Image-Converter
 Convert image from any kind of extension to other extension .
-JPG 2 PNG, PNG to JPG, jfif to PNG, and .........
+JPG 2 PNG, PNG to JPG, jfif to PNG, and ......... here in this example i have used Captcha images.